Timeless and natural beauty that lasts for generations

-There’s a growing demand in the market right now for wood that has been reclaimed from old buildings such as churches, barns, factories, schoolhouses, and the like to be used in the new construction of timber frame homes.
-This option is environmentally conscious while also giving your home a unique story.
+There’s a growing demand in the market right now for wood that has been reclaimed from old buildings such as churches, barns, factories, and schoolhouses.
+The use of reclaimed timbers is environmentally conscious while also giving your home a unique story.

 While we can source reclaim wood from older structures that are being disassembled, the timing and availability of repurposed material greatly varies.
 If your preference is to use reclaimed timbers in the construction of your home, contact us as early in the process as possible, especially if you are looking for a specific species of wood.
 Reclaimed timbers need to either be x-rayed for nails and hardware before they can be put through our machine or each piece will need to be cut by hand, both of which are expensive and time consuming.
 As a more affordable option, we can re-create the look of reclaimed timbers with a variety of textures and finishes.
 We can hand hewn, wire brush, and even add axe marks and nail holes to create a weathered and distressed look.

 Proper Preparation & Time-Tested Practices: Beyond your choice of woods, the method in which your timbers are prepared before they’re cut will also influence the frame’s strength and appearance.

 Most companies cut their timber “green”, meaning that it comes fresh from the forest to the sawmill.
 Green timbers contain high moisture content, often over 40%.
 As green timbers dry, often, bowing, twisting, shrinking, and warping can occur, affecting the stability and appearance of the overall structure.
 We can provide green timbers for those who desire them, however, our high, dry climate in Colorado allows us to properly air-dry our timbers in a controlled environment prior to being cut.